 In contrast, Brazil is a lot more about corporate firms that set up incentivized funds.
 Those are usually set up to acquire and/or incorporate late stage startups, but less so to fund early stage startups.
 Before 2015/2016 B2C-startups for delivery services or online retail have been growing.
 Wine.com.br, for instance, became the leading online wine retailer in Brazil.
 The startup launched in 2008 and built up a customer base of 14 million within only one year.

-The success of those user-centred startups was also ascribed to centres like Sao Paolo or Rio de Janeiro.
-Those cities created many novel needs through an increase in both gentrification and urbanization.
-Yet, the struggling Brazilian economy along with its high inflation rate put a sudden hold to the economic growth.
+The success of those user-centred startups was also ascribed to centres like Sao Paolo or Rio de Janeiro that created many novel needs through an increase in both gentrification and urbanization.
+Yet, their struggling economy along with the high inflation rate put a sudden hold to their economic growth.
 Instead of investing and consuming, people hold on to their savings.
 They wait and watch what is happening in politics.
-This might also explain why the angel scene that was just about to emerge has not grown further.
+This might also explain why the angel scene, that was only about to emerge before, has not grown further.
 Put differently, early stage startups “have a hard time finding investment”.
 Notably, Brazil lacks both an angel scene and incubators.
 The remaining options for early stage investment are either banks or international investors.
 Brazil is still dominated by few, strongly interconnected banks, though.
 Loans with up to 20 % interest rates are expensive.
 Additionally, the sources of public funds as well as the question of how the government provides for those funds is another reason for their economic crisis.
 At the same time, Brazil has very strict investment regulations.
-As a consequence, Brazilian startups are less interesting to investors from abroad.
-If they were, they had to invest in expensive, international legal counsel.
+Accordingly, Brazilian startups are less interesting to investors from abroad and if they would be, they had to invest in expensive, international legal counsel.

 It seems that the U.S. with a focus on the Silicon Valley is still ahead of many startup hubs when it comes to investments due to investor density and networks, legal structures, and the money available.
 At the meantime, Germany seems to be catching up with regards to an increasingly networked investor scene, changes in regulations, and new funds being set up.
 Lastly, Brazil, one of the strongest economies in South America, falls behind when it comes to foster startup growth.